makomweb/Emkay.S3/README.md

 	<UsingTask AssemblyFile="$(EmkayS3ClassLibrary)" TaskName="PublishFolder" />
 	<UsingTask AssemblyFile="$(EmkayS3ClassLibrary)" TaskName="PublishFiles" />

+Emkay S3 folder publisher is an **MSBuild task** which can be used for publishing recursively the content of a folder to your S3 bucket.
 After that you can publish the content of a source folder to S3 by using this statement inside an MSBuild target.
 By default the files will be public available.

     <Target Name="S3_upload" DependsOnTargets="Publish">